-NS&I agreed with my proposal but Mr W didn't.
-He said the holding of SCs in trust for each other was allowed under the rules, and had been advertised in the national press.
-He said if NS&I had made a mistake, he shouldn't have to suffer the consequences.
-He said having to remove his money from the tax sheltered certificates would unfairly affect him by comparison to other existing trust holdings for NS&I customers invested in the same way.
+NS&I agreed with my proposal but Ms W didn't.
+She said the holding of SCs in trust for each other was allowed under the rules, and had been advertised in the national press.
+She said if NS&I had made a mistake, she shouldn't have to suffer the consequences.
+She said having to remove her money from the tax sheltered certificates would unfairly affect her by comparison to other existing trust holdings for NS&I customers invested in the same way.

-I issued a provisional decision in which I said:
+I issued a provisional decision on the matter, in which I said:

-This complaint began focussing on whether all Mr W's SCs, and those for which he was listed as trustee and/or beneficiary were correctly recorded.
-Mr W said the records were wrong in places and incomplete, and that some SCs had the wrong lead trustee.
+This complaint began focussing on whether all Ms W's SCs, and those for which she was listed as trustee and/or beneficiary were correctly recorded.
+Ms W said the records were wrong in places and incomplete, and that some SCs had the wrong lead trustee.
 I understand from the most recent correspondence that this issue may now be resolved (albeit it has taken some time and I will address that further later).

-I invite Mr W to confirm in response to this provisional decision that this is indeed the case.
+I invite Ms W to confirm in response to this provisional decision that this is indeed the case.
 Attached to this decision is the most recent list of holdings provided by NS&I.

-The crux of the complaint now regards the status of those SCs which, for many years, both NS&I and Mr W have presumed were held in trust - either by him and his sister for his benefit or for hers.
+The crux of the complaint now regards the status of those SCs which, for many years, both NS&I and Ms W have presumed were held in trust - either by her and her brother for her benefit or for his.

-In my last correspondence I said I didn't think it mattered whether the SCs had in fact been placed in trust or not - because Mr W would have exceeded the permitted allowances in any event.
+In my last correspondence I said I didn't think it mattered whether the SCs had in fact been placed in trust or not - because Ms W would have exceeded the permitted allowances in any event.
 I no longer consider that to be the case.

 I'm satisfied that the relevant regulations governing these certificates say otherwise.
-Mr W's SCs have been taken out at various times over a long period.
+Ms W's SCs have been taken out at various times over a long period.
 The relevant regulations have changed - initially they were The Savings Certificates Regulations 1972 ("The 1972 Regulations"), and since 2015 it has been the National Savings (No. 2) Regulations 2015 ("The 2015 Regulations").
 Both pieces of legislation say broadly the same thing where maximum holdings are concerned, of relevance to this complaint.